rickdat/Pulsar-Astra-Elasticsearch/README.md

 ```
 ## Configuring Pulsar

-Now that we have all infrastructure components it is time to configure
+Now that we have all infrastructure components, it is time to configure
 Pulsar and create the Topics and Sink connectors that will connect the
 dots.